 I typically characterize a program manager as someone that knows enough to be “dangerous.”
 For example, they should be able to push back against a flawed engineering estimate and suggest an alternative solution.

 Conversely, TPMs may have previous development experience and/or possess coding skills that lets them discuss and debate key architectural decisions for the product alongside the engineering team.
 The expectation is that a TPM brings a higher degree of technical knowledge than a program manager.

 Now that we’ve explained the core responsibilities of a TPM, how does that translate into their day-to-day job functions?
 Here is a summary of TPM job duties and how they align to each of the core TPM skillsets of technical knowledge, leadership skills, and business acumen:

 - Lead technical design and architecture discussions across cross-functional teams

-- Oversee requirements of software (design, architecture, and testing) and hardware (system design, hardware selection, etc.) assets
+- Oversee software requirements (including design, architecture, and testing) and hardware assets (system design, hardware selection, etc.)

-- Act as a communications liaison between technical and non-technical colleagues
+- Act as a communications liaison between technical and non-technical audiences

 - Develop and maintain productive internal relationships

 - Facilitate cross-collaboration and understanding between IT and other departments